 Susan Constant, Godspeed and Discovery

 Visitors can learn about the four-and-a-half-month voyage from England and take part in periodic demonstrations of 17th-century piloting and navigation.
-View the ‘tween deck of the Susan Constant to learn about shipboard life and the tight conditions during the journey to Virginia.
+Board the Susan Constant to learn about shipboard life and the tight conditions during the journey to Virginia.

 The Jamestown Settlement re-creations have been designated “the official fleet of the Commonwealth” by the Virginia General Assembly.